East English Village: 2010s

 In 2011 Mayor of Detroit Dave Bing offered over 200 tax-foreclosed houses in East English Village and Boston-Edison to police officers to convince them to stay in the city.

 CNN and Money stated in 2012 that "Detroit's East English Village is a well-kept neighborhood of tree-lined streets".
 In Curbed Detroit's 2016 Curbed Cup, East English Village was voted "Best Neighborhood in Detroit".

 Cityscape

 East English Village is north of Grosse Pointe.
 Housing styles include bungalows, Cape Cod houses, colonial houses, and Tudor houses.
 In 1999 The Detroit News said that East English Village had "emerged as one of Detroit's most desirable neighborhoods" in Detroit because the houses were relatively inexpensive but built with high quality materials and designs.

 Government and infrastructure

 The East English Village Association is the community association.
-This is a very active association, and most residents are heavy involved with the community.
-Meetings are held monthly and community focusing on ways to maintain and improve the neighborhood.
-Monthly newsletters are passed out as well as a very active Facebook page and Neighborhood forum to keep everyone dialog open and everyone informed.
+It's an active association, most residents being involved with the community.
+They have monthly meetings with newsletters, a Facebook page and a Neighborhood forum.
 The community has set up a donation fund that pays for private security, private street plowing for heavy snows, best garden and decoration contests and community clean up efforts.